adamfowleruk/spring-adsb/README.md

 ## License and Copyright

-All code and material is copyright Pivotal Inc all rights reserved, and licensed under the Apache 2 license unless otherwise stated.
+All code and material is copyright VMware, Inc 2020-2021 all rights reserved, and licensed under the Apache 2 license unless otherwise stated.

 aircraft-monitor-java contains the web front end from mutability-dump1090 within its src/main/resources/static folder which is from the mutability version of the dump1090 application available at https://github.com/mutability/dump1090 and are licensed under the GPL V2 License.
 These files are copied verbatim and have not been modified, except the config.js file which is designed for user editable configuration.

 ## Support

 This app is provided as-is, without support.
-If you're using the internal pivotal demo app, then please email afowler@pivotal.io with all relevant information and I'll endeavour to give you pointers.
+If you're using the internal pivotal demo app, then please email adamf@vmware.com with all relevant information and I'll endeavour to give you pointers.

-## General TODOs

-- Get dotnet version working fully with externalised configuration for adsb-live-processor-dotnet using Steeltoe